 The majority shareholder who relies on his drag along right must offer the minority shareholders the same price, terms and conditions as any other seller would (Investopedia I, 2017).
-These provisions usually occur in the case of merger or acquisition of the company, since they help to remove minority shareholders and sell the full value of the company.
+These provisions usually occur in the case of a merger or an acquisition of the company, since they help to remove the minority shareholders and sell the full value of the company.

-Clauses are agreed upon during negotiations between the controlling shareholder(s) and the minority ones.
+The drag along clauses are agreed upon during the negotiations between the controlling shareholder(s) and the minority ones.
 Their key function is to prevent a minority shareholder from blocking the sale of the company against the will of the majority shareholder (Investopedia I, 2017).
 However, there is a risk of abuse on the side of the shareholder who exercises his drag along right.
 For example, he may be acting in bad faith, setting a very low price for the shares with the buyer, precisely to defraud the other shareholders and share the benefits with the buyer.
 Therefore, as a rule, the parties determine the minimum price for the shares to be sold (Ciobanu, 2012, p.
 254).
-Another way of preventing such abuse is the following: if the notified shareholders are dissatisfied with the offered price, it can be fixed by an independent third party (Article 1662 para.
+Another way of preventing such abuse is the following: if the notified shareholders are dissatisfied with the offered price, that price can be fixed by an independent third party (Article 1662 para.
 (1) of the Romanian Civil Code).
 The price determined this way will be the one for which shareholders may be forced to sell their shares (Ciobanu, 2012, p.
 254).
 Although drag along rights are more likely to protect the controlling shareholder(s), minority shareholders can often benefit from them as well.
 As they determine that the price, terms and conditions are homogeneous for all the shareholders, the minority can achieve favourable sale of their shares under terms that were otherwise unfavourable (Johnson, 2017).

 2.2.
 Joint stock companies and limited liability companies

-Before analysing tag along provisions, we need to examine the effects of drag along clauses in the case of joint-stock companies compared to limited liability companies, from the perspective of the transfer of the shares’ ownership.
+Before analysing the tag along provisions, we need to examine the effects of drag along clauses in the case of joint-stock companies compared to limited liability companies, from the perspective of the transfer of the shares’ ownership.
 Regarding joint-stock companies, Article 98 para.
 (1) of Law 31/1990 highlights that both materialised and dematerialised nominative shares are transferred by a statement made in the shareholders’ register, signed by the assignor and the assignee (or by their agents).
 For the first type of shares, the transfer must also be indicated in the title itself and signed by the parties.
-The parties can provide the articles of incorporation for other forms of transfer as well, e.g. the drafting of a sales contract, so the entries in the shareholders’ register no longer have right-generating effect.
+The parties can provide the articles of incorporation for other forms of transfer as well, e.g. the drafting of a sales contract, so the entries in the shareholders’ register no longer have a rights-generating effect.
 One may infer that there is a problem if the parties do not sign both the sales contract concluded between the controlling shareholder and the third-party purchaser and the shareholders’ register of the company.
 Some practical solutions are (Ciobanu, 2012, pp. 255-256): mortgaging shares held by the signatories of the drag along convention for the benefit of the majority shareholder, thus constituting a guarantee of compliance with the obligations deriving from the drag along clause; empowering a third party (by agreement of the parties) to fulfil the formalities of signing in the shareholders’ register on behalf of the sellers when exercising the drag along right and the conclusion of the sales contract between the controlling shareholder and the buyer.
 The disadvantage of these conflict avoidance options is that the parties have to understand the proposed solutions ex ante.
 Therefore, if the parties were not so diligent and did not provide for other options of transferring the shares’ ownership in the articles of incorporation, the rule of Article 98 para.
 (1) of Law 31/1990 shall apply, namely the registration of the transaction in the shareholders’ register.
-I concur with the opinion that for the controlling shareholder to capitalise the drag along right, the beneficiary must file a lawsuit requesting a decision to substitute the sales contract.
-This also requires the company’s administrator to register the transaction in the shareholders’ register and both the shareholder and the third-party buyer should make a claim for legal action (Ciobanu, 2012, p.
+I concur with the opinion that for the controlling shareholder to capitalise on the drag along right, the beneficiary must file a lawsuit requesting a decision to substitute the sales contract.
+This also requires the company’s administrator to register the transaction in the shareholders’ register, whilst both the shareholder and the third-party buyer should make a claim for legal action, for opposability reasons (Ciobanu, 2012, p.
 256).
 Of course, this claim is redundant if the company’s articles of association lay down that the transfer of ownership takes place with the conclusion of the sales contract.
 The exercise of the drag along right and the signing of the contract by the controlling shareholder and the buyer shall also cover the transfer of the minority shares.

 3. Tag along provisions